Comprehensive Insights into Arthritis Blood Test Markers

 How often should I be tested?

-The frequency of testing varies depending on the type of arthritis and individual health status; your healthcare provider can recommend an appropriate schedule tailored to your needs.
+The testing frequency varies depending on the type of arthritis and individual health status; your healthcare provider can recommend an appropriate schedule tailored to your needs.

 What is the significance of rheumatoid factor?